The Chess Variants Game Courier

 - Over 1000 games already available to play, including Chess, Shogi, Xiang Qi, Janggi, Ultima, Alice Chess, Pocket Mutation Chess, Kamikaze Mortal Shogi, Eurasian Chess, Chess with Different Armies, and many more.

-- Move by mouse, touch, or notation.
+- Convenient Piece Movement by means of mouse, touch, or notation.

 - Automation of complicated moves for selected games, so that all you have to do is move a piece.*